 Geo-Targeting

 This one’s a natural for the hospitality industry.
-With geo-targeting, you determine the location of a website visitor and offer them content and deals that are tailor-made for their particular locale.
-For instance, if someone is in Detroit and they are traveling to Boston, having a deal for Red Sox tickets or duckboat tours would be a valuable asset, whereas it would be totally useless to a customer who’s in Seattle and is traveling to San Francisco.
+With geo-targeting, you determine a website visitor’s location and offer them content and deals tailored to their specific location.
+For instance, if someone is in Detroit and traveling to Boston, a deal on Red Sox tickets or duckboat tours would be a valuable asset, whereas it would be completely useless to a customer in Seattle traveling to San Francisco.
 Geo-targeting lets you focus your ads on the right demographic, and prevents time (and money) wasting mistakes.

 There are other trends to keep in mind of, but the above list is a good start.
 With the continued hotness of mobile computing, 2014 should prove to be an interesting year full of change.
 Those businesses that stay on top of those changes will be the ones that emerge successful.